trust-mfn-berlin/animals-as-objects/vault/material.etikettenwissen.md

 </figure>

-A discovery-hallo!: a pile of old tags from Berlin Zoological Garden, most of them from the 1920s and 1930s, that had been filed in a folder in the archive of the Berlin Museum of Natural History containing letters that had been sent between the Zoological Museum and the Zoological Garden back then.
+A discovery: a pile of old tags from Berlin Zoological Garden, most of them from the 1920s and 1930s, that had been filed in a folder in the archive of the Berlin Museum of Natural History containing letters that had been sent between the Zoological Museum and the Zoological Garden back then.
 These labels, which were attached to the animals as "accompanying documents" when they left the zoo after their deaths, are material traces of the relationship between the zoo and the museum at the time.
 What can they tell us?

 <figure>